Pop Culture Jeopardy!: Format

-The series consists of a bracket tournament with four rounds.
-Eighty-one teams compete in twenty-seven knockout round games, the winners of which advance to the quarterfinals.
+In the first season of the show, gameplay consists of a bracket tournament with four rounds.
+Eighty-one teams of three players compete in twenty-seven knockout round games, with the winners of each game advancing to the quarterfinals.
 The winning teams in these nine quarterfinal games advance to three semifinal games.
-The winners of each semifinal game advance to the finals, whose winner receives a $300,000 grand prize, with each player receiving $100,000.
+The winners of each semifinal game advance to the finals, where the winning team receives a $300,000 grand prize, with each player receiving $100,000.
 Third place in the finals earns $50,000 ($16,666 per player), while second place earns $100,000 ($33,333 per player).